sholloway/graph-engine/mvp-todo.md

 * [X] Change the protobuf package to be org.machine.engine.messages
 * [ ] Put creationTime & lastModifiedTime on ElementDefintion.
 * [ ] Add the concept of a User to the data model.
 This will require the DSL change.
-      Look at how BitTorrent Sync manages users?
-What do they exchange to enable replication?
-      Also consider BlockChain.
-The idea of a Ledger might be a fit for how the graph evolves between collaborators.

 ## Notes
 On startup: